What does the "Dashboard" functionality do?

 The Dashboard summary Start is given by the earliest Start date of all its subtasks.
 The Finish is given by the latest Finish date.

 You can now browse through all the available views, like with any regular project file.

 7. As entering the project paths and settings every time for each session can get a bit tedious, you have the option of saving a custom XML file containing all these pieces of information, so that the next time all you will have to do is to open this file.

 You don't have to worry if you didn't do this from the beginning.
 If you re-enter the Dashboard menu, you will see that all the fields in the dialog are restored to their last values.

 The Reset button will restore all the fields to their default value (i.e. no project files selected, default settings and columns).

-This will have the same result as creating the dashboard from scratch and choosing View.
-You can always go back to the dialog and change dashboard settings or add more projects if you want to.
+Note: You can always go back to the Dashboard dialog and change dashboard settings or add more projects if you want to.
 Save is only necessary when you want to review the dashboard in a future session.

 Let’s take a look at the resources’ situation in the three projects used in our scenario:

-In each project, Tehnical Personal is the only overallocated resource.
+In each project, Technical Personal is the only overallocated resource.
 But looking at the dashboard Resource Sheet, we see that all the work resources are overallocated, at global level:

-Overallocations at dashboard-level can be analysed in depth by using, for instance, the Resource Usage view:
+4. Overallocations at dashboard-level can be analyzed in depth by using, for instance, the Resource Usage view.